KITTU223/subscription-tracker/README.md

 - **Payment Method Support**: Integrate multiple payment methods to provide flexibility to users.
 - **Upcoming Renewals View**: Stay informed with a dedicated view for upcoming subscription renewals.
 - **Subscription Cancellation**: Easily cancel subscriptions when needed.
+- **Email Notifications**: The application now supports sending email notifications using Nodemailer.
+This feature allows users to receive updates and alerts directly in their inbox.

 ### Security and Protection